cdl-saarland/uniana-artifact/README.md

 #### Build the Docker image

-Download the workspace with the Dockerfile from: https://zenodo.org/record/4073724 Extract the archive and go to the extracted folder `popl_release`.
+Download the workspace with the Dockerfile from [Google Drive](https://drive.google.com/file/d/1if8ZFk8_P_P5TSNXnrgACKbYL86IbOXU/view?usp=sharing).
+Extract the archive and go to the extracted folder `popl_release`.

 You need to supplement two datasets to continue.
 The HeteroMark data folder and the LuxMark scene folder.